stravos97/java-documentation-notes/11-study-guides/01-study-guide-with-examples.md

 - For immutable objects, consider caching the hash code for performance
 - Document your equality semantics clearly
 - Test your implementations thoroughly with edge cases
-- If using an IDE, leverage code generation features but review the generated code
+- If using an IDE, use code generation features but review the generated code

 ### Memory Diagram: How Hash Collections Work